roriwa/is-t4-search/README.md

   # on which port the chroma-db runs
   port: 9010
 sync:
-  # whether to also save the content of documents instead of just their embeddings
+  # whether to also save the content of documents instead or just their embeddings
   # warning: increases disk usage
   save_documents: false
 logging: